 What’s the process for a MVL?

 A Declaration of Solvency will have to be signed by a majority of directors.
-In general terms, this allows the company directors to make a statutory declaration which states that the company will be able to repay its debts, along with any interest, within a fixed period of time not exceeding 12 months.
+In general terms, this allows the company directors to make a statutory declaration that states that the company will be able to repay its debts, along with any interest, within a fixed period of time not exceeding 12 months.

 An Extraordinary General Meeting has to be called within five weeks of the declaration.
 A Special Resolution will be passed, agreeing to the liquidation and the appointment of a liquidator.
 Within 14 days of their appointment, the liquidator must give notice of their appointment to Companies House, the UK Registrar of Companies, and advertise the appointment in The Gazette.